bryn-morris/Smart-Park/README.md

 # SmartPark

 ## Description
-This is a full-stack program created during Phase IIII of Flatiron School's Full Stack Software Engineering Program.
+This is a full-stack program designed to allow users to electronically check their dogs into local dog parks.

 ### Project Design